Cuban doctors tend to Brazil's poor, giving Rousseff a boost

 In the northeast of Brazil, Cuban doctors are indeed winning hearts and votes for Rousseff.

-"They are humble and look you in the eyes, which Brazilian doctors don't do," said Angelo Ricardo, as he brought his ageing father to a health centre in the Bahian town of Remanso.
+"They are humble and look you in the eyes, which Brazilian doctors don't do," said Angelo Ricardo, as he brought his ageing father to a health center in the Bahian town of Remanso.
 "Brazil needed this more human care.
-I'll vote for her, no question."
+I'll vote for her, no question." ($1 = 2.3332 reais)

 (Editing by Kieran Murray and Christopher Wilson)